-Where a staff member is referred to the CSEAS by HR Divisions or line management in either of the two situations mentioned above, confirmation of attendance/engagement will be made available to the referring party.
+Where a staff member is referred to the CSEAS by HR Divisions or people manager in any of the three situations mentioned above, confirmation of attendance/engagement will be made available to the referring party.
 Further feedback from the CSEAS, if any, will be provided with the advance consent of the staff member.
 If an individual chooses to avail or not avail of the CSEAS, this will be relayed to the referring party.